parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 To begin, you will need:
 * A Microsoft 365 subscription
 * A team with the users who will be sending Polls using this app.
 (You can add and remove team members later!)
-* A copy of the Poll app GitHub repo (ToDo: Add path here)
+* A copy of the Poll app GitHub repo.

 # Step 1: Create your Poll app

 To create the Teams Poll app package:
 1. Make sure you have cloned (not downloaded) the app repository locally.
+If you are not able to clone the repository, then follow the steps mentioned in troubleshooting section.
 1. Navigate to PreCompiledApp folder.
 1. Open the actionManifest.json file in a text editor.
 1. Change the placeholder fields in the manifest to values appropriate for your organization.